 Setting objectives and goals for your business is incredibly important.
 Goals enable you to decide the direction of your business, as well as provide motivation because you have a goal/image to work towards.
 Most importantly, setting goals is a way to measure your progress.

-You need to differentiate short and long terms goals.
-Long term goals should be set for three to five years, and these should be accompanied by a timeline to ensure they are achieved.
-Small goals should be more like milestones, they should complement your long term goals and help towards making them achievable.
+You need to differentiate between short and long terms goals.
+Long-term goals should be set for three to five years, and these should be accompanied by a timeline to ensure they are achieved.
+Small goals should be more like milestones, they should complement your long-term goals and help towards making them achievable.

 - Social – focus on giving back to the community or get more involved in the community.